 The report notes that approximately 15% of people in energy poverty live close to existing electric grids, but there are a variety of barriers blocking their connection.
 For example, the poor consume relatively little electricity, so the costs of connecting them may exceed the resulting profits.
 The power lines used to connect them also result in high energy losses and power system instability.
 The poor also have little political influence in many developing countries.
 As the report concludes:

 This means that for energy-poor families living close to the grid, building new power generation capacity – coalfired or otherwise – will not help them get connected.
-Instead, access will require financing the upfront costs of new connections, and rationalising tariffs to reflect the true costs of supplying power.
+Instead, access will require financing the up front costs of new connections, and rationalizing tariffs to reflect the true costs of supplying power.